 In 1994, the human obese (OB) gene located on chromosome 7 and its product leptin were identified and characterized (Green et al.1995).“Leptin a peptide hormone containing 167 amino acids is primarily produced in the adipose tissue and in in small amounts in tissues of the stomach, mammary epithelium, placenta and heart” (Klok et al.2007).
 Direct role of Leptin on glucose metabolism independent of body weight and food intake is demonstrated in leptin deficient mice (Louis 1997).
 Similarly, in vitro studies have shown mechanism and regulatory role of leptin in glucose absorption (Gutierrez-Jaurez et al.2004, Balthasar et al.2004, Pereira et al.2023).
 “Although leptin does not increase insulin levels, it can potently increase insulin sensitivity as seen in animal models of T1DM” (Denroche et al.2011).The glucose lowering actions of leptin are largely facilitated through its role in many metabolic pathways due to its pleirotropic actions (Anna et al.2017).
 An increase in adipocyte leptin expression and circulating leptin is reported after overfeeding in healthy humans (Kolaczynski et al.1996).
-Circulating leptin levels show a diurnal pattern influenced by gender, age, exercise and glucose uptake (Ostlund et al.1996).
+Circulating leptin levels show a diurnal pattern influenced by gender, age, exercise, and glucose uptake (Ostlund et al.1996).
 Shanta and Gavin (2014) reviewed the potential role of peptide tyrosine tyrosine (PYY) in Glucose homeostasis.
 “Gut hormone Peptide YY (PYY) with 36 amino acids was first isolated from porcine intestine” (Tatemoto and Mutt 1980) and “its biological activity is dependent on the presence of an amide group at the C-terminus.
 PYY a satiety hormone released from the enteroendocrine L cells.
 PYY increases postprandial insulin and glucose responses” (Batterham and Bloom 2003).
 “PYY may also regulate glucose homeostasis through peripheral effects distinct from its interaction with islets” (Chandarana et al.2013).
 “In addition, PYY3–36 from PYY1-36 processed by DPP-4 may also regulate glucose homeostasis by improving insulin sensitivity” (van den Hoek et al.2004).

 4. GUT HORMONES AND T2DM CONTROL STRATEGIES